Nathan-Xi/Coffee-machine-2D-GUI-reference-demo-on-NUCLEO-H563ZI/README.md

 #### **Usage:**

 This is a full-compiled version of the project.
-If you get the compatible hardware, just flash the binary.
+If you have got the compatible hardware, just flash the binary.

 To edit the project, use TouchGFX 4.24.0 to open.
 Newer versions are not necessarily compatible and might cause problems.